Okiana/cv-assets/README.md

 ### **GitHub**

 Personal and training projects are available on my GitHub profile, as well as a Markdown version of my CV.
-You can also view it at [my github page](https://okiana.github.io/cv-assets/).
+You can also view it at [github page](https://okiana.github.io/cv-assets/).

 ---